18F/fbopen/README.md

 # FBOpen Docs

-This is a staging repo for larger FBOpen docs site.
+This is the readme for the FBOpen project's documentation site.
+We welcome questions, comments, and suggestions through [github issues](https://github.com/18F/fbopen/issues/new) or [email](mailto:fbopen@gsa.gov).
+You can also find the main FBOpen project readme and guidance for contributing to that project [here](https://github.com/18F/fbopen/blob/master/README.md).

 ### Forking and contributing